Seminars

 Seminars at the Robert Penn Warren Center invite faculty and graduate students to engage in rich conversations and innovative scholarship with colleagues from a wide range of disciplines.

-2023-2024 Seminar Series
+2024-2025 Seminar Series

 Co-directors: Brandon Byrd (History) and Anthony Reed (English)

-The Black Worlds Seminar is about Black people and the modern world.
+The Black Worlds and World-Making Seminar is about Black people and the modern world.
 It attends to the historical and current thought and subjective experiences of the people who have claimed Blackness as a political, social, and cultural identity.
 It is about Black world-making too.
 Once a month, our meetings will convene scholars from Vanderbilt and beyond who will share new and in-progress research on topics such as interrelated struggles for racial justice, practices of resistance, and dreams of freedom across Africa and its Diaspora.
 Working across disciplinary and activist modes of scholarship, these meetings will establish a common ground on which students and scholars from a variety of backgrounds can collaborate for the mutual purposes of study and struggle.
 Co-sponsored by the Racial Justice Grand Challenge Initiative.

 Co-directors: Matt Worsnick (History of Art and Architecture) and Ben Sawyer (History, MTSU)

-Sign up for the Film Theory and Visual Culture mailing list
+Sign up for the Film Theory and Visual Culture mailing list.

 Co-directors: Elizabeth Meadows (Assoc.
 Dir., RPW Center/English) and Chris Vanags (Program Director, Peabody College)